Philippus/elastic4s/README.md

    )
 }
 ```
-A single HTTP request is now needed for 4 operations.
+A single HTTP or TCP request is now needed for 4 operations.
 The example above uses simple documents just for clarity of reading; the usual optional settings can still be used.

 #### Other